Yaeji: Early life

 Kathy Yaeji Lee was born August 6, 1993, in Flushing, Queens, as a single child in a Korean family.
-She moved from New York to Atlanta when she was 5, and then to South Korea in the third grade.
+She moved from New York to Atlanta, Georgia when she was 5, and then to South Korea in the third grade.
 While living in South Korea, Yaeji switched between different international schools on a yearly basis, leading her to find friends on the Internet, where she would first discover music.
 She also briefly attended school in Japan before moving back to Korea.

 Yaeji eventually moved back to the United States to study conceptual art, East Asian studies, and graphic design at Carnegie Mellon University in Pittsburgh.
 She embraced DJing as a hobby while attending Carnegie Mellon, crediting the afterhours electronic music dance party Hot Mass with her "indoctrination into nightlife."
 Yaeji learned how to use Traktor and began DJing at house parties.
 She DJed for two years before learning Ableton, making her own music and debuting on Carnegie Mellon's college radio station WRCT.
 Yaeji graduated from Carnegie Mellon in 2015.